 Here’s a short list of skills you can learn that will help you make more money in 6-12 months:

 8. Use negative thoughts to your advantage

 If you need to channel negative thoughts like vanity or arrogance to act, then so be it.
 The only difference between the hateful critic and and an intense rival is often how they chose to respond to these feelings.
 When I feared talking to girls during the day, I made myself act by not caring what people thought.

 When I realized that a lot of my friends were just as scared, I made myself act.
 I did this because I thought I was better than them.
 Whether this is true or not is irrelevant.
 All that matters is that I took action.
 The action got me results.

-The more action you take, the easier it is to fool yourself into being confident.
+It doesn’t matter who you are; The more action you take, the easier it is to fool yourself into being confident.
 This is because nothing makes you feel better than success.